Updated July 26, 2024

 One of the most important things I learned in Taiwan was to follow the locals to the best Taiwanese street food.
-It was a revelation that came early in my visit, thankfully, and led to a deep appreciation of Taiwan’s rich food culture.
+Thankfully, it was a revelation that came early in my visit and led to a deep appreciation of Taiwan’s rich food culture.
+Here are 18 mouth-watering examples.

 I’d read that Taiwan is the ultimate destination for Asian cuisine, with perhaps the best night market scene in the world.
 As a result, I expected endless opportunities for culinary escape.